OdysseasKr/TSExt/README.md

 5. A USB2.0 breakout board or some other way to extend the micro usb port of the Arduino
 6. 85 Cherry MX switches and keycaps
 7. 85 diodes 1n4148 (or equivalent)
+8. 7mm wider rotary encoder

+### Adjusting to your design

 ### Printing the case
 Printing the case should be simple but takes some time.
 No need for supports.
 I recommend adding a brim and lowering the fan to prevent warping.